 Where do I fly to?

 This is dependent on what is happening in terms of borders being open.
 There are two main options for where to fly to: Kuching or Jakarta.
-We highly advise flying to Kuching (Borders to Kuching (Malaysia) are set to open March 2022) as we have a base in Kuching where you will be able to stay the night to prepare for the journey over to the village base (Indonesia), as well as one of our people being able to pick you up from the airport.
-We don't know for sure yet if/how long quarantine in Malaysia will be.
-We will update our site once more information is provided by the government.
+We highly advise flying to Kuching (Borders to Kuching in Malaysia are open again since April 2022) as we have a base in Kuching where you will be able to stay the night to prepare for the journey over to the village base (in Indonesia).
+One of our people will be able to pick you up from the airport.

 What if I can't speak Indonesian?